cmarquardt/homebrew-setup/README.md

 Note that the executables in omebrew now take precedence over all other ones, including those installed in `/usr/local/bin`.
 It might be better to insert the Homepref prefix only after `/usr/local/bin` so that software installed in `/usr/local/bin` takes precedence; that probably depends on how is using Homebrew and `/usr/local`.
 I tend to install software to `/usr/local` that is not available in Homebrew (e.g. (La)TeX); thus there is usually no conflict.

 One conflict I did experience once is Docker; I use the installer from Docker Hub which places its command line tools into `/usr/local`.
-For a while, I had one Homebrew package that dependen on their Docker, so its installation would place a second set of Docker command line tools into Hombrew, shadowing the official ones.
+For a while, I had one Homebrew package that dependen on their Docker, so its installation would place a second set of Docker command line tools into Homebrew, shadowing the official ones.
 One workaround would be to install that Homebrew package without dependencies.
 On the other hand, I actually never experienced any real problems with Docker while I had bot sets of command line tools as the Homebrew version was reasonably aligned with offcial Docker releases.

+Finally, a note: I'd prefer `/opt/homebrew` as my prefix and in fact I used that for several years.
+However, in late 2020, the Homebrew maintainers decided to use this as default path for ARM-based Macs.
+The `brew` command now prohibits installing packages on Intel Macs into this directory - so I changed my prefix to `/opt/brew`.

 ## Setting up the shell